 which guarantees the sparseness of the graph.
-We use the common asymptotic notations, $o(\cdot),O(\cdot)$ and $\Theta(\cdot)$ and the subscript indicates that the implicit limit statements holds $\PP$-\emph{asymptotically almost surely}, i. e. with probability $\PP$ tending to one as $N\to \infty$.\footnote{ Another common terminology for this type of statement is `with high probability' which sounds a little less technical.
-In this article the reference measure sometimes changes, thus should be included in the notation and we feel that `$\PP$-a.a.s.' sounds marginally better than `w.h.p. $\PP$'.}
+We use the common asymptotic notations $o(\cdot),O(\cdot)$ and $\Theta(\cdot)$.
+A subscript indicates that the implicit limit statement holds $\PP$-\emph{asymptotically almost surely}, i.e.\ with probability tending to one under $\PP$ as $N\to\infty$.\footnote{Another common terminology for this type of statement is `with high probability'.
+In this article the reference measure sometimes changes, so we include it in the notation.}

 \begin{rem} In the undirected Norros-Reittu model, each vertex just gets one weight and the normalisation $L_N$ equals the sum of all weights.
-In the directed setting, there is no straightforward equivalent to this set up.
-If $|\nu|<\infty$ then the deterministic choice $L_N=\mu N$ already yields a satisfactory model, in fact this is a special case of the model in \cite{bloznelis2012birth}.
+In the directed setting, there is no straightforward equivalent to this setup.
+If $|\nu|<\infty$ then the deterministic choice $L_N=\mu N$ already yields a satisfactory model; its simple projection is a special case of the model in \cite{bloznelis2012birth}.
 Empirical choices such as $L_N=S_N^{\ssup{\textrm{in}}}$ or $L_N=S_N^{\ssup{\textrm{out}}}$ also satisfy \eqref{eq_LNnorm}.
 With a view toward applications and to include `randomly directed' Norros-Reittu graphs as a special case of our model, see \cref{sec_NRrelation}, we keep the normalisation abstract and only impose \eqref{eq_LNnorm}.
 The weaker relation \eqref{eq_LNdef} records sparseness, while the degree and exploration limit theorems below use the stronger normalisation \eqref{eq_LNnorm}. \end{rem}

-Note that the graph is defined conditional on $\cW$.
+The graph is defined conditionally on the weight sequence $\cW$.
 We assume that $\cW$ and the family $(\Gg_N)_{N\in\N}$ are defined on the same probability space.
-The corresponding measure is denoted by $\PP$ and blackboard font quantities generally refer to this measure.
-Some of our results concern the conditional distribution of $(\Gg_N)_{N\in\N}$ given $\cW$.
-We indicate this in our notation by using the bold face letters $\bP_\cW, \bE_\cW,$ etc.
+The corresponding measure is denoted by $\PP$, and blackboard font quantities refer to this measure.
+Conditional probabilities and expectations given $\cW$ are written as $\bP_\cW,\bE_\cW$, and so on.

-In the following sections we will \begin{itemize} \item discuss the relation to the undirected Norros-Reittu model; \item sketch the derivation of some results concerning the connectivity of the graph in special cases; \item calculate the limiting distribution of a uniformly chosen vertex in $\Gg_N$. \end{itemize}
+In the following sections we will \begin{itemize} \item compare the model with Norros-Reittu graphs and explain why component statements are treated as external input; \item calculate the limiting degree law of a uniformly chosen vertex; \item prove empirical degree convergence; \item record explicit exploration estimates for typical and growing neighbourhoods; \item compare the Poissonian multigraph with its simple projection and state a rare-event concentration criterion. \end{itemize}

-Limiting results for the empirical degree sequence, the general component structure of $\Gg_N$ and graph distances will be addressed in detail in a forthcoming article \cite{MO}.